Akuli/python-tutorial/basics/what-is-programming.md

 ## Summary

 - Now you should know what programming and programming languages are.
+- You don't need to be good at math and you don't need a new computer.
+- Complicated programs consist of simple pieces.
 - You don't need to remember how to type different characters.
 Just find the character on your keyboard and press the key, holding down shift or AltGr as needed.